 “This unique partnership combines Ventec’s respiratory care expertise with GM’s manufacturing might to produce sophisticated and high-quality critical care ventilators,” said Chris Kiple, CEO of Ventec Life Systems.
 “This pandemic is unprecedented and so is this response, with incredible support from GM and their suppliers.
 Healthcare professionals on the front lines deserve the best tools to treat patients and precision critical care ventilators like VOCSN are what is necessary to save lives.”

 Ventec and GM are working around the clock to meet the urgent need for more ventilators.
 Efforts to set up tooling and manufacturing capacity at the GM Kokomo facility are already underway to produce Ventec’s critical care ventilator, VOCSN.
-Depending on the needs of the federal government, Ventec and GM are poised to deliver the first ventilators next month and ramp up to a manufacturing capacity of more than 10 000 critical care ventilators per month with the infrastructure and capability to scale further.
+Depending on the needs of the federal government, Ventec and GM are poised to deliver the first ventilators next month and ramp-up to a manufacturing capacity of more than 10 000 critical care ventilators per month with the infrastructure and capability to scale further.

-2.2.4 Ventilator Challenge UK Consurtium
+2.2.4 Ventilator Challenge UK Consortium

-Ventilator Challenge UK is a consortium of aerospace, automotive, consulting, software and engineering companies pulling forces to rapidly produce ventilator devices based on models already in use in the UK.
+Ventilator Challenge UK is a consortium of aerospace, automotive, consulting, software and engineering companies pulling forces to rapidly-produce ventilator devices based on models already in use in the UK.
 The UK government awarded the consortium with an order of 10,000 units.

-Companies involved in the ventilator challenge: Airbus, BAE Systems, Ford Motor Company, GKN Aerospace, High Value Manufacturing Catapult, Inspiration Healthcare Group, Meggitt, Penlon, Renishaw, Rolls-Royce, Siemens Healthineers and Siemens UK, Smiths Group, Thales, Ultra Electronics, Unilever, Accenture, Arrow Electronics, Dell Technologies, Microsoft and PTC.
+Companies involved in the ventilator challenge: Airbus, BAE Systems, Ford Motor Company, GKN Aerospace, High-Value Manufacturing Catapult, Inspiration Healthcare Group, Meggitt, Penlon, Renishaw, Rolls-Royce, Siemens Healthineers and Siemens UK, Smiths Group, Thales, Ultra Electronics, Unilever, Accenture, Arrow Electronics, Dell Technologies, Microsoft and PTC.

 UK-based F1 teams: Haas F1 McLaren, Mercedes, Red Bull Racing, Racing Point, Renault Sport Racing and Williams.